Official Home of Author

 Clark's third book, THE FURIOUS WAY, is a novella about an aging hit-man helping an orphaned girl seek justice for her murdered mother.
 Together, they work to take down the supposed killer—a Los Angeles Assistant District Attorney.
 THE FURIOUS WAY was published in May 2019 by Shotgun Honey.

 Clark's fourth novel, UNDER COLOR OF LAW, is inspired by his experiences in the LAPD.
-It will be published by Thomas & Mercer in November 2021.
+It will be published by Thomas & Mercer on October 1, 2021.

 Check back for info on upcoming events or subscribe to the official mailing list.